-Section 307C of the Corporations Act 2001 requires our auditors, HLB Mann Judd, to provide the directors of the Company with an Independence Declaration in relation to the audit of the annual report.
-This Independence Declaration is set out on page 20 and forms part of this Directors' Report for the year ended 30 June 2014.
+Section 307C of the Corporations Act 2001 requires our auditors, HLB Mann Judd, to provide the Directors of the Company with an Independence Declaration in relation to the audit of the financial report.
+This Independence Declaration is set out on page 20 and forms part of this Directors' Report for the year ended 30 June 2015.